porres/pd-cyclone/README.md

 The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1alpha55.
 Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
 Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases and mostly compliant to Max 4.0!

-The main focus of cyclone 0.3 has been on updating cyclone objects to the latest Max version (Max 7.3.4 at the time of this release).
+The main goal of cyclone 0.3 is to update Cyclone's objects to the latest Max version, which is Max 7.3.4 at the time of this release.
 We're also fixing many bugs, rewriting the documentation and including new objects.
 So far we have:

 - 59 updated objects (only 4 reamining to be updated);
 - 61 fixed objects (including objects that were and were not updated);